jsgomes4477/pui-hw0/final-project/README.md

 ![title for sketch1](images/sketch1.png)

-Add a few sentences about your design.
-Briefly state the motivation of each project idea.
-Example questions to answer:

 * I want to creative and interactive and narrative based website that explores the role of color from a cultural and visual perspective.
 * In order to do the above, I will use p5.js and Chroma.js to create a color picker tool and narrative elements, including poetry, literature,
 * and lyrics about the chosen color through APIs.